Gentile Budrioli: Education and rise

 Emerging from the surviving sources as a rich, educated and beautiful woman, Budrioli found her married life with Cimieri to be boring.
 She retained her deep interest in science, much to her husband's dismay.
 Budrioli attended lessons and lectures at the University of Bologna, particularly astrology lessons held by the professor Scipione Manfredi.
 When her husband found out about the astrology lessons, he prevented her from attending them any more.
-In addition to university studies, Budrioli also sought out the Franciscan monk Silvestro at a Franciscan convent near her home, from which she learnt herbal healing arts.
+In addition to university studies, Budrioli also sought out the Franciscan friar Silvestro at a Franciscan convent near her home, from which she learnt herbal healing arts.
 For a time, Budrioli reportedly met with Silvestro every day to learn.

 Over time, Budrioli acquired great medical expertise, becoming considered by many to be better than the professional physicians in Bologna.
 She made her expertise available to the other city residents, helping them with both physical and psychological afflictions.
 Among her most high-profile patients were Ginevra Sforza, the wife of Giovanni II Bentivoglio, the ruler of Bologna.
 Sforza first approached Budrioli due to having pains relating to childbirth.
 The two quickly became close friends, bonding over a shared interest in esotericism.
 Budrioli and Sforza often spent whole afternoons and evenings talking and reading together.
 Budrioli's expertise and her friendship with Sforza allowed her to quickly rise through the ranks in the city and she was before long made a councilor at Bentivoglio's court.

 Accusation of witchcraft

 As a knowledgeable woman who did not keep her influence and scientific expertise a secret, some among the nobility of Bologna viewed Budrioli with suspicion.
 Her quick rise to power also made her a target of envy and slander from other influential personalities in the city.
 When Budrioli failed to save one of Bentivoglio's sick sons from an unknown disease despite trying her best for several days, the Malvezzi family, a rival family to the Bentivoglios, exploited the opportunity and claimed that Budrioli had in fact caused the child's illness through witchcraft.
 She was further accused of being behind several other negative events in the city.
 It is possible that the accusations against Budrioli were a veiled attack against Sforza, who was too powerful to be attacked directly.
-Accusations of witchcraft were during this time common not only due to superstition and political aspirations, but also due to economic incentives; if someone was executed for withcraft, their belongings were confiscated and divided between the church and the local government.
+Accusations of witchcraft were during this time common not only due to superstition and political aspirations, but also due to economic incentives; if someone was executed for witchcraft, their belongings were confiscated and divided between the church and the local government.